eberhab/m20/emulation_with_mame.md

     $ mame m20 -rompath . -flop1 <image1> [-flop2 <image2>] [-bios 0] [-cfg_directory ~/.mame/cfg] [-window]

-This puts the rom into the virtual M20s right floppy drive (drive 0).
+This puts the floppy image into the virtual M20s right floppy drive (drive 0).
 Non-PCOS images can additionally be added to the left floppy drive (drive 1) via the "-flop2" argument.

 Depending on the ROM file, the following M20 bios versions are supported:
 * 1.0 (-bios 0)